Medical Omission vs. Commission: Which Is Malpractice?

 What’s the Difference Between Medical Errors of Omission vs. Commission?

-A medical error of omission refers to an action not taken, such as failing to strap a patient into a wheelchair or not recording allergies in a patient’s chart.
-A medical error of commission is an action performed that contributes to a negative outcome, such as giving a patient the wrong medicine that subsequently causes an allergic reaction, or diagnosing a person with the wrong disease.
+A medical error of omission refers to an action not taken, such as failing to monitor a patient.
+A medical error of commission is an action performed that contributes to a negative outcome, such as giving a patient the wrong medicine that subsequently causes an adverse event that leads to death.
 Both types of mistakes can qualify as malpractice in South Carolina.

 Acts of omission can be more difficult to recognize than commission.
 When a healthcare provider fails to provide care, the omission often goes undocumented.
 For example, a dose of medicine that wasn’t administered wouldn’t be recorded in the person’s chart.